trashbirdecology/luisdva.github.io/_posts/2017-11-07-dog-tree-remix.md

 library(tidyjson)
 library(dplyr)

-# download and define json array from json file
+# download and define json array from json file, note that we use as.tbl_from jsonlite
 dogAttributes <- "https://raw.githubusercontent.com/ericdrowell/DogBreedChart/master/dogs.json" %>% as.tbl_json()

 # make into tidy  format